Koei Tecmo: Subsidiaries

+Koei Tecmo Games Brands

 AAA Games Studio

 AAA Games Studio was founded under Koei Tecmo in 2024, with Yosuke Hayashi announced to lead the company.
 Its first title was Hyrule Warriors: Age of Imprisonment, a collaboration between Koei Tecmo's own Warriors series and Nintendo's The Legend of Zelda series.
 It released on November 6, 2025, for the Nintendo Switch 2.

 Gust

 Gust Co.
 Ltd. was founded in 1993 and is known for developing RPGs like its long-running Atelier series, and other series including Surge Concerto, Nights of Azure, and BLUE REFLECTION.
 Koei Tecmo bought Gust Co.
 Ltd. in 2011 and absorbed it in 2014.

 Kou Shibusawa

 On February 18, 2016, as part of the companies reconstruction, Koei Tecmo announced the establishment of Kou Shibusawa, named after the stage name of Koei's founder.
 It has handled the historically based titles such as Nobunaga's Ambition series, Romance of the Three Kingdoms series, Uncharted Waters series and Nioh series, as well as horse racing simulation Winning Post series.
 The division also worked with Intelligent Systems and Nintendo on Fire Emblem: Three Houses.